chapmanu/sfmc-custom-content-block/README.md

 ### Assets

+### Sessions

+Each API requests needs to be served with an access token in the headers with the `Authorization` value and access token.
+[Salesforce documentation]() recommends storing the access token to prevent requesting an access token for each request.
+Access tokens are valid for 20 minutes and is recommended you retrieve a new token every 18 minutes. `mongoDB` using mLab with [`express-session`](https://github.com/expressjs/session) along with [`connect-mongodb-session`](https://github.com/mongodb-js/connect-mongodb-session#readme) are used to create sessions and store the access token for requests made in the 18 minute valid access token window.
+Afterward the token is then refreshed on the next requests.

 #### Images

 Images are requested using the `query` type outlined in the [salesforce documentation](https://developer.salesforce.com/docs/atlas.en-us.noversion.mc-apis.meta/mc-apis/routes.htm#detail_advancedQuery) for the advanced query.
 It is currently querying by file extensions specifically `["tif", "tiff", "bmp","jpg", "jpeg", "gif", "png"]`